esmero/archipelago-documentation/docs/giveortake.md

 ### Do Some Clean Up and Test Locally
 After your code changes, make sure

 - If modifying `PHP`, run `phpcs --standard=Drupal yourchanged.file.php`.
-We (try our best to) use Drupal 8 \cCoding standards
+We (try our best to) use Drupal 8 coding standards.
-- If modifying a `MARKDOWN` file, make sure it renders well (you can use Textmate, Atom, Textile, etc to preview) and that links are not broken
+- If modifying a `MARKDOWN` file, make sure it renders well (you can use Textmate, Atom, Textile, etc to preview) and that links are not broken.
 - If writing large pieces of code, add PHP Tests.
 We can help if you don't know how (tell us in the ISSUE).
-Tests will be enforced starting with the first stable release
+Tests will be enforced starting with the first stable release.
 - If modifying `PHP`, please test your changes live on your local instance of Archipelago.
-All non-documentation modules are already inside `web/modules/contrib/`
+All non-documentation modules are already inside `web/modules/contrib/`.

 ### Commit Changes